ahcarpenter/excavare/README.md

 An integrated research environment as smart as you are...eventually.

-Written by Andrew Carpenter'11 and Jeff Gullett '11, for our Senior Seminar Project, at [Transylvania University].
+Written by Andrew Carpenter'11 and Jeff Gullett '11, for our Senior Seminar Project, at Transylvania University.

 This is Jeff's first Python project and is no longer under active development.